sudo-boo/dbis-proj/README.md

 This contains all of our solution's source code.
 The project is a mono repo, meaning all the code is in one repository.
 This makes managing dependencies and sharing code between different project parts easier.

+### ngrok

+To run the server on a public URL/IP, we use ngrok.
+Basically, what it does is redirects the requests from a localhost port to a public API endpoint.

 <hr>

 ## Directory Structure